 - As a customer, you may need to select contractors who have the financial strength to execute large or long-term contracts.

 - As an employee, you need to evaluate growth opportunities & financial stability of your prospective employers.

 Determining any of the above is a fairly complicated task.
-Internal and external factors and information need to be assessed.
-Objective and subjective judgments need to be made.
+We need to assess internal and external factors and information.
+And make objective and subjective judgments.
 Financial statements go a long way in performing this analysis.
 For the purpose of this course we only look at the three most common statements.